ACC-ESS

 The History

+Each year the CNIS meets with partners to review the progress of educational activities, issues of course management and also to critique and update curriculum.
 In 2000, the African Canadian Committee for Essential Surgical Skills (ACC-ESS) steering committee met for the first time in Malawi.
 Participants included one member from Canada and two members from each of the four African countries where ESS was taught at the time: Ethiopia, Malawi, Mozambique and Uganda.
 Since then, Tanzania, Mali and Rwanda have also joined.

 Each African department of surgery where ESS is taught has a signed memorandum of understanding with CNIS.
 ACC-ESS requires that ESS instructors update their certification every 3 years.
 After the initial 3-day ESS Instructors Course, Instructors must take a 1.5-day refresher course to maintain certification.